dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: "SQUAWK 0535, EMIRATES 587."

 ### 3.1.5 Aircraft unable an instruction
-If there is a doubt as to whether a pilot can comply with an ATC clearance or instruction, the controller may follow the clearance or instruction by the phrase “IF UNABLE”, and subsequently offer an alternative.
-If at any time a pilot receives a clearance or instruction which cannot be complied with, that pilot shall advise the controller using the phrase “UNABLE” and give the reasons.
+If there is any doubt as to whether a pilot can comply with an ATC clearance or instruction, the controller may follow the clearance or instruction with the phrase **“IF UNABLE”**, and then provide an alternative.

+If at any time a pilot receives a clearance or instruction that cannot be complied with, the pilot shall inform the controller by using the phrase **“UNABLE”** and provide the reasons for the inability to comply.

 !!! example
     **Pilot**: "UNABLE SID, DUE AIRCRAFT EQUIPMENT, REQUEST OMNIDIRECTIONAL DEPARTURE, IFLY 387"